Jñāna yoga

 Jnana yoga, also known as jnana marga, is one of the three classical paths (margas) for moksha (liberation) in the Bhagavad Gita, which emphasizes the "path of knowledge" or the "path of self-realization".
 The other two are karma yoga (path of action, karma-mārga) and bhakti yoga (path of loving devotion to a personal god, bhakti-mārga).
 Modern interpretations of Hindu texts have led the fourfold classification to include Raja yoga, that is, meditation as described in the Yoga Sutras of Patanjali.

 Jñāna yoga is a spiritual practice that pursues knowledge through questions such as 'Who am I?' and 'What am I?' among others.
-The practitioner studies usually with the aid of a guru, meditates, reflects, and reaches liberating insights on the nature of one's own Self (Atman, soul) and its relationship to the metaphysical concept called Brahman in Hinduism.
-The jñāna-mārga ideas are discussed in ancient and medieval era Hindu scriptures and texts such as the Upanishads and the Bhagavad Gita.
+The practitioner studies usually with the aid of a guru, meditates, reflects, and reaches liberating insights on the nature of the Self (Atman, soul) and its relationship to the metaphysical concept called Brahman in Hinduism.
+The jñāna-mārga ideas are discussed in ancient and medieval-era Hindu scriptures and texts such as the Upanishads and the Bhagavad Gita.